Studying online

 - Note

-- In 2024 the fieldtrip will be to India.
-Police Clearance or Working with Children check may be required.
+- Police Clearance or Working with Children check may be required.
 Given the international nature of the field trip, students need to be aware that the unit may be cancelled if travel warnings are issued for the fieldtrip destination prior to departure, or during the visit.
 The Department of Foreign Affairs and Trade (DFAT) regularly reviews and reissues their travel advice to reflect the level of danger they perceive to be present in each country and travel will not proceed if DFAT issues a Level 4 travel warning (i.e. 'Reconsider your need to travel').
 In the event of an emergency during the field trip, and where DFAT re-classifies the travel advice for the fieldtrip destination to a Level 4, students will be instructed to return to Australia as soon as possible.
 For further details, refer to the UWA Emergency Travel Management Plan.
 Please note that a condition of enrolment in this unit is the student's adherence to the unit requirements prior to departure.
 The following criteria must be met to remain enrolled in the unit: (1) assignment 1 must be submitted and completed to a satisfactory standard; (2) application for a visa must be submitted by the specified due date; (3) travel is organized as per instructions provided (4) emergency contacts/pre-existing health conditions and medication use must be submitted to the School of Population and Global Health by the specified due date; and (5) the student is to read and commit to follow the UWA policy on code of conduct for field work and health and safety advice as outlined in the unit guidebook.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.